kwea123/nerf_pl/README.md

 All random seeds are fixed to reproduce the same perturbations every time.

-*  Color perturbation: Uses the same parameters in the paper.
+*  Color perturbations: Uses the same parameters in the paper.

 *  Occlusions: The square has size 200x200 (should be the same as the paper), the position is randomly sampled inside the middle 400x400 area; the 10 colors are random.